 Mixing these types of link mentions along with your existing link building strategy packs a big punch in the SERPS!

-We now offer a HARO links service in which we reach out to journalists in your niche for you!
-Take a look at this new service here.
+We now offer a journalist links service in which we reach out to journalists in your niche for you!
+Take a look at our service here.